Researchers from the ecological chemistry research institute of the GSF center

 the emanations of dioxins.

-director of the Institute of Environmental Chemistry of the GSF Center, he is
+Director of the Institute of Ecological Chemistry of the GSF Center, he is

 industrial incinerators.
 Mr. Schramm and his colleagues are looking